A Comparative Guide of Top 10 Best PWA Frameworks

 6. Preact

-Preact is a lightweight JavaScript library that offers a fast and efficient way to build user interfaces, particularly well-suited for Progressive Web Apps (PWAs).
+Preact is a lightweight JavaScript library that offers a fast and efficient way to build user interfaces.
+It is particularly well-suited for Progressive Web Apps (PWAs).

 Features of Preact: